yusufmunircloud/AWS-Projects/S3 Static Website Hosting/Project Instructions.md

 • Step 6 : Cleanup the account
 ```

-# Step 1 - Create an S3 Bucket
+# STEP 1 - Create an S3 Bucket
 Ensure you are logged into an AWS account, have admin privileges and are in the us-east-1 / N. Virginia Region

 Move to the S3 console https://s3.console.aws.amazon.com/s3/buckets?region=us-east-1